 Control estimates are the estimated position of aircraft, with reference to time as determined by the ATC automation system in use or calculated by the controller using known wind patterns, previous aircraft transit times, pilot progress reports, and pilot estimates.
 These estimates may be updated through the receipt of automated position reports and/or manually updated by the controller.
 Control estimates must be used when applying time-based separation minima.

 Controller responsibilities for non-RVSM aircraft operating in RVSM airspace must include but not be limited to the following:

 - Ensure non-RVSM aircraft are not permitted in RVSM airspace unless they meet the criteria of excepted aircraft and are previously approved by the operations supervisor/CIC.

 - In addition to those aircraft listed in , , paragraph , RVSM Operations in this order, the following aircraft operating within oceanic airspace or transiting to/from oceanic airspace are excepted:

 - Aircraft being initially delivered to the State of Registry or Operator;

 - Aircraft that was formerly RVSM approved but has experienced an equipment failure and is being flown to a maintenance facility for repair in order to meet RVSM requirements and/or obtain approval;

 - Aircraft being utilized for mercy or humanitarian purposes;

-- Within the Oakland, Anchorage, and Arctic FIR's, an aircraft transporting a spare engine mounted under the wing.
+- Within the Oakland, Anchorage, and Arctic 's, an aircraft transporting a spare engine mounted under the wing.